yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   the profile specified in this memo.
 An ACME server that supports this delegation profile MUST include this key, and MUST set it to true.

-The `delegation-enabled` flag may be specified regardless of the existence or setting of the `auto-renewal` flag.
+The IdO MUST declare its support for delegation using `delegation-enabled` regardless of whether it supports delegation of STAR certificates, non-STAR certificates or both.

 In order to help a client to discover support for certificate fetching using unauthenticated HTTP GET, the directory object of an ACME server (typically,